epicentre-msf/queryr/README.md

 **E.g. 2.** Find any date value in the future using a `.x` selector within the query expression to represent a set of multiple columns.
-The columns represented by `.x` are specified separately via tidy-selection with argument
+The columns represented by `.x` are specified separately with argument `cols_dotx`.
-`cols_dotx`.

 ``` r